 If your child is born after you lodge your application but before it is decided, you need to notify us.
 You must provide:

-- a completed Form 1022 Notification of changes in circumstances (77 KB PDF)
+Form 1022 Notification of changes in circumstances (77 KB PDF)

 - a certified copy of the birth certificate